XronosSchedulingLtd/scheduleruserdocs/concepts.rst

 ======================
 Structured information
 ======================
-Most of what Scheduler does could be done with a general purpose calendaring program like Google Calendar, except that they don't usually understand structured information.
+Much of what Scheduler does could be done with a general purpose calendaring program like Google Calendar, except that they don't usually understand structured information.
 You'd need to create thousands of separate calendars to cover all the resources within the